 ^{}Please note that Doctoral candidates in DN-ID must spend at least 50% of their time in the non-academic sector, which requires the presence of non-academic entities as beneficiaries or associated partners.

-^{}Please note that in DN-JD, the doctoral degree-awarding participants can be either beneficiaries or associated partners or associated partners linked to a beneficiary.
-An applicant from the academic sector, which has transferred the right of awarding a doctoral degree to a consortium/grouping of academic/research institutions to which it belongs to, is also eligible.
+Please note that the doctoral degree-awarding participants can be either beneficiaries or associated partners or associated partners linked to a beneficiary.
+An applicant from the academic sector, which has transferred the right of awarding a doctoral degree to